flathub/sh.ppy.osu/README.md

 ## When selecting files, not all directories are visible
 This happens because when a flatpak container is launched, only the necessary directories are passed through to it.

-If you want to be able to access all files and directories in your home directory, use `Flatseal` from `flatpak`, or `sudo flatpak override sh.ppy.osu --filesystem=host`
+If you want to be able to access all files and directories in your home directory, use `Flatseal` from `flatpak`, or `sudo flatpak override sh.ppy.osu --filesystem=home`